CoreRobotics/CoreRobotics/README.md

 ## General Structure:
 - *doc/* contains the doxygen Doxyfile for generating html documentation.
-Please install [doxygen](http://www.stack.nl/~dimitri/doxygen/) and run the doxyfile to generate.
+Please install [doxygen](http://www.stack.nl/~dimitri/doxygen/), [graphviz](https://www.graphviz.org/), and run `doxygen` in the doc folder to generate.
 The main documentation page will be *doc/html/index.html*
 - *python/* contains code for the python wrapper.
 - *src/* contains the library source and headers.
 "CoreRobotics.hpp" is the main header for the project.
 Classes and functions are organized into sub folders.
 - *tests/* contains code for testing library functionality (Using GTest).
 Binaries are compiled to tests/bin.
 Tests for each class are broken out into test_<classname> and should test functionality of each method.
 The test binary gets written to *./bin*  These scripts are also useful for seeing examples of how to use a particular function of the library.